Don’t Hold Up Your Fix-and-Flip With Draw Requests

 Most fix-and-flip loans require multiple requests for funds, however, the schedule of draw requests can vary greatly depending on the project needs.
 Some borrowers request draws weekly while others request only every two months; each set of circumstances is different.
 A draw request typically includes a formal request form, as well as invoices and receipts to document the work that’s been done, change orders (if any), banking information for the deposit, and a lockbox code for the inspector to access the property.

-The Bay Mountain Capital loan process requires a third-party inspection to be completed upon every construction draw request.
+The Bay Mountain Capital loan process requires a third-party inspection to take place for every construction draw request.
 The inspector makes an on-site visit and documents the work that has been done.
 This report may include photos, as well.
-The inspector tells Bay Mountain Capital the percent of the rehab budget that can be funded.
+The inspector tells Bay Mountain Capital the percent of the rehab budget that they can fund.

 Benefits of Our Draw Request Process

 There are a lot of moving parts to a draw request, which can sometimes cause delays.
-Because our borrowers’ draw requests are handled in-house through dedicated asset managers, our draw request process can be completed in as little as 3-5 business days, keeping your real estate project moving quickly.
+Because we handle our borrowers’ draw requests in-house through dedicated asset managers, our draw request process can take as little as 3-5 business days, keeping your real estate project moving quickly.
 Our asset managers process the report, arrange for third-party inspection of the project, and depending on the inspector’s report, release a percentage of the funds.
 This is one of the reasons a detailed rebab budget is critically important to a project.
 It leaves less to the judgment of the inspector as to whether or not something is 25%, 30% or 50% complete, reducing confusion and frustration.

 Call Bay Mountain Capital today to learn more about how our draw request process keeps your fix-and-flip moving quickly so you can get it to market faster.